jtherrmann/16-bit-lisp/README.md

 A function application is an attempt to evaluate any list other than the empty list or one of the special forms.

+## Error handling

+The interpreter detects and handles various kinds of errors.
+For example, parse
+errors:

+    > (quote (1 2 3)
+                    ^
+    Parse error: incomplete list

+And invalid expressions:

+    > (define 1 2)
+    Invalid expression:

+      (define 1 2)

+    1 is not a symbol